Spread Co: History

 The Spread free account provides account holders access to selected Index and Forex markets, such as EURUSD, GBPUSD, UK100 and US30 all with zero spread on all opening and closing trades in line with the fair usage policy.

 New ESMA regulations increased the minimum margin requirements for trading; with all clients in mind Spread Co launched a list of top 6 popular trading markets forming their 'Mini Markets' enabling clients to trade low stakes with smaller deposits.

 Operations

 The London-based company has business overseas through partnerships in different countries, including the United Arab Emirates.

 Trading platform and Account types

 The company provides its services via in-house built Saturn trading platform.
 The platform can be accessed online via a web-based platform or via a mobile platform and is customisable.
-Spread Co also offer a demo platform enabling clients to familiarise themselves with the platform.
+Spread Co also offers a demo platform enabling clients to familiarise themselves with the platform.